 What is Pollo a la Brasa?

-Pollo a la brasa is a Peruvian dish of roast chicken commonly served with aji verde sauce.
-It’s a fairly recent creating, dating back to the 1940’s when a Swiss immigrant to Peru named Roger Schuler started breeding chickens and in an effort to make extra money decided to start roasting some of his chickens and selling them to the public at a low cost an on an all-you-can eat basis.
-(Delicious food + low cost + all you can eat = sounds great to me!)
-He eventually opened a restaurant at his farm and as far as I am aware it is still in operation.
+Pollo a la brasa, or Peruvian chicken, is a dish of roast chicken commonly served with aji verde sauce.ย It was created back in the 1940’s when a Swiss immigrant to Peru named Roger Schuler started breeding chickens and in an effort to make extra money decided to start roasting some of them and selling them to the public at a low cost and on an all-you-can eat basis.ย Delicious food + low cost + all you can eat….it was bound to make him wildly popular!ย He eventually opened a restaurant at his farm and as far as I am aware it is still in operation today, either by his descendants or others.

-My recipe comes by way of special request from Lajoiedu (“Make a Request!“) who wanted a recipe that imitated the Pollo a la Brasa she and her husband enjoy at a local restaurant.
-Her description of this dish is beautiful.
+My Peruvian chicken recipe came by way of special request years ago from one of my readers, Lajoiedu, who wanted a recipe that imitated the Pollo a la Brasa she and her husband enjoy at a local restaurant.
+Her description of this dish is beautiful:

 Pollo a la Brasa Recipe